-DuraMAC Water Pressure Booster Systems are the first
+DuraMAC booster pump systems are the first

 booster pump of their kind.
 Designed to be compatible for virtually all residential and